dantecmelo/yubihsm-pkcs11-cka_application-test/README.md

 # What this test application does
-This is a .NET C# application that tests the patched YubiHSM PKCS#11 library https://github.com/dantecmelo/yubihsm-shell_272_opaque.
+This is a .NET C# application that tests the patched YubiHSM PKCS#11 library available at: https://github.com/dantecmelo/yubihsm-shell_272_opaque.

 The test runs in three fully logged phases.

 * Phase 1 — Create.
 It builds a C_CreateObject template with:
   - CKO_DATA
   - CKA_TOKEN = true
   - CKA_LABEL = "Custom-CKA_APPLICATION-Opaque-Object"
   - CKA_APPLICATION = "SmartcryptWrappedBinary"
   - A small UTF-8 payload as CKA_VALUE.

 Every attribute in the template is printed to the console before the call.

 * Phase 2 — Find.
 It issues C_FindObjects filtered by CKO_DATA and the label.
 It fails hard if the object is not found, which catches cases where C_CreateObject silently succeeded but didn't actually persist anything.